Culture, Equality, Diversity and Inclusion (CEDI) Impact Award

 • Clear and concise summary of the main points in the abstract section.

-• Effective communication of research objectives, methods, results, interpretation of results, implication for future studies, and limitations.
+• Effective communication of research objectives, methods, results, interpretation of results, implications for future studies, and limitations.

-• You must submit a peer-reviewed first-author or last-author publication reporting research supported by the NIHR Maudsley BRC (with details of the BRC in the authors affiliations / acknowledgements).
+• You must submit a peer-reviewed first-author or last-author publication (quantitative or qualitative) reporting research supported by the NIHR Maudsley BRC (with details of the BRC in the authors’ affiliations / acknowledgements).

 • Applicants can be of any career stage.